koushikgampa23/AWS-Cloud-partitioner/README.md

     Ans: Hybrid cloud
     11) What is NOT authorized to do on AWS according to the AWS Acceptable Use Policy?
     Ans: Run analytics on stolen data
+## IAM - Identity and Access Management
+    It is a Global service
+    Root user is created by default, shouldnt be used or shared Users are people within your organization and can be grouped Groups contains only users not other groups
+    Users doesnot have to belong a group and user can belong to muliple groups
+    Example:
+        suppose there is a company of six people alice, bob, charles, david, edward, fred since alice, bob, charles are developers we can group together as developers since david, edware work together in operations we can group them together as operations fred works individual doesnot belong to any group Suppose charles and david together they can be group as audit team